ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

 # Genomic Benchmarks 🧬🏋️✔️

 In this repository, we collect benchmarks for classification of genomic sequences.
 It is shipped as a Python package, together with functions helping to download & manipulate datasets and train NN models.
+Current SOTA model on genomic benchmarks is [HyenaDNA](https://github.com/HazyResearch/hyena-dna), see metrics in the [experiments](experiments/README.md#hyenadna) folder.

 ## Install

 Genomic Benchmarks can be installed as follows: